chagaz/SamSpecCoEN/README.md

 compares (hypergeometric test) the list of selected genes to all the reference gene sets under `../FERAL_supp_data/Allahyar.285.sup.1`.

 ### GO enrichment analysis
-Can be done using the web server at http://pantherdb.org/ To easily copy-paste the list of selected genes: xsel -b < final_selection_genes_symbols.txt
+Can be done using the web server at http://pantherdb.org/ (overrepresentation test) To easily copy-paste the list of selected genes: xsel -b < final_selection_genes_symbols.txt